bentil078/slideshow/README.md

 # slideshow
-slideshow using JavaScript, bootstrap, HTML, and CSS
+slider(slideshow) using JavaScript, bootstrap, HTML, and CSS